 Jessica Maxwell-Certain is the Community Outreach Specialist for the Cincinnati Division of the FBI.
 She began working for the FBI in 2020 as a Police Officer and later transferred to the Cincinnati Division.
 Born and raised in Cincinnati, Jessica has lived all over Central Ohio and is passionate about its communities.
 Jessica is responsible for outreach in Ohio’s lower 48 counties, although her main office is in the Columbus Resident Agency.

 Jessica received a bachelor’s degree in political science from Wright State University in 2017.
 Following graduation, she worked at Ohio State University with the Department of Public Safety.

 William H. Pascol IV

-Along with his background in the financial arena, Mr. Pascol possesses unique skills and experience acquired from his past career as a professional football coach.
-He has over 6 years of coaching experience at the collegiate level, including time spent at the U. S. Naval Academy.
-After the U.S. Naval Academy, Mr. Pascol spent two years at Grand Valley State University where he won two Division II National Championships, and two Assistant Coach of the Year awards.
+Along with his background in the financial arena, William possesses unique skills and leadership experience acquired from his past career as a professional collegiate football coach.
+William spent six years coaching, including stops at the U.S. Naval Academy and at Grand Valley State University, where he won two national championships and two Assistant Coach of the Year awards.

 William holds a Bachelor of Science degree in business administration, with a concentration in Accounting from The Ohio State University, and a Master of Accounting degree, issued by DoD based on credit hour equivalency.